ChronoSheets/ChronoSheets-Ruby-Client/docs/ProjectsApi.md

 # **projects_get_projects_for_client**
 > CSApiResponseListProject projects_get_projects_for_client(client_id, x_chronosheets_auth)

-Get projects for a particular client
+Get projects for a particular client.
+Requires the 'ManageClientsAndProjects' or 'ManageJobsAndTask' permissions.

 ### Example
 ```ruby